 While he was overseas his wife had moved to Minneapolis, Minnesota and Herbert joined her there in March 1919.
 When the 1920 census was taken he and Nellie were living in Great Falls, Montana where he was manager of a lumber company.
 By 1935 they had settled in Chicago and Herbert became a partner in the MacDonald Crawford Lumber Company.
 He passed away in Chicago on 25 January 1955, at age 74.
 Nellie remarried in 1959 and died in Minnesota in 1964 (Mrs. Ben Senske).
 They are both buried in the Crawford family plot at Greenwood Cemetery in Park Rapids, Minnesota.

 By Becky Johnson

-Grave marker photos taken at Greenwood Cemetery are courtesy of Joan Edmonson (#46602147) on Find a Grave.
+Grave marker photos taken at Greenwood Cemetery are courtesy of Joan Edmonson on findagrave.com.